wasmerio/wasmer/docs/migration_to_1.0.0.md

 ### Using Wasmer 1.0.0

-The CLI interface for Wasmer 1.0.0 is the same as it was in Wasmer 0.X.
+The CLI interface for Wasmer 1.0.0 is mostly the same as it was in Wasmer 0.X.

+One difference is that rather than specifying the compiler with `--backend=cranelift`, in Wasmer 1.0.0 we prefer using the name of the backend as a flag directly, for example: `--cranelift`.

 The top level crates that users will usually interface with are: